jbozarov/java-notes/build & maven/QA.md

 * For the person building a project, this means that it is only necessary to learn a small set of commands to build any Maven project, and the POM will ensure they get the results they desired.

 * There are three built-in build lifecycles: **default**, **clean** and **site**.
 The **default** lifecycle handles your project deployment, the **clean** lifecycle handles project cleaning, while the **site** lifecycle handles the creation of your project's site documentation.

+  #### Artifact is a jar,package is the namespace of your  classes
+  #### test -> unit tests
+  #### verify -> runs the integration test
+  ####

+  The Maven build lifecycle now includes the "integration-test" phase for running integration tests, which are run separately from the unit tests run during the "test" phase.
+It runs after "package", so if you run "mvn verify", "mvn install", or "mvn deploy", integration tests will be run along the way.

+ ### There are three major built-in Build Life Cycles:

+**default
+clean
+site**
+Each Build Lifecycle is Made Up of Phases

+For example the default lifecycle comprises of the following Build Phases:

+◾validate - validate the project is correct and all necessary information is available ◾compile - compile the source code of the project ◾test - test the compiled source code using a suitable unit testing framework.
+These tests should not require the code be packaged or deployed
+◾package - take the compiled code and package it in its distributable format, such as a JAR.
+◾integration-test - process and deploy the package if necessary into an environment where integration tests can be run ◾verify - run any checks to verify the package is valid and meets quality criteria ◾install - install the package into the local repository, for use as a dependency in other projects locally ◾deploy - done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.